I've been collecting hard rock and heavy metal CDs since the late '80s.

-I was twelve years old when Asia first blew up.
+I was 12 years old when Asia first blew up.
 At that time, I had no idea who any of the band members were, and I knew nothing about the groups they'd been part of prior to Asia's formation.
 All I knew was that Asia was the band to be into when I was in sixth grade, so I bought their debut on cassette and played it to death.

-Asia's Short, but Sweet Ride at the Top
+Asia's Short but Sweet Time at the Top

-I half expected to be washed away on a sea of badly-aged AOR cheese when I first pressed "play" on this CD, but most of the songs on Asia were still quite catchy and have held up better than I expected.
-I was also quite surprised that I could still remember many of the lyrics, even though I hadn't heard these songs in dog years!
+I half expected to be washed away on a sea of badly-aged AOR cheese when I pressed "play," but Asia held up better than I expected.
+I was also quite surprised that I could still remember many of the lyrics, even though I hadn't heard these songs in years!

-After giving Asia a number of spins, I could understand why fans of Yes, King Crimson, etc. hated this album when it first came out.
-Instead of the technical, complex material that the band members were known for, Asia was highly polished, commercial pop/rock, aimed at American radio and MTV.
-Asia was clearly trying to compete with the corporate-rock likes of Journey, Toto, and Foreigner, but they still held onto traces of that classy, pompous British prog-rock feel, which set them apart from their American counterparts.
-In other words, I'll take Asia over Journey any day of the week and twice on Sunday.
+After giving Asia a number of spins, I could understand why fans of Yes, King Crimson, etc., hated this album when it first came out.
+Instead of the technical, complex material that the band members were known for, Asia was highly polished, commercial pop/rock, clearly aimed at American radio and MTV.
+Asia was obviously trying to compete with the corporate-rock likes of Journey, Toto, and Foreigner, but they still held onto traces of that classy, pompous British prog-rock feel, which set them apart from their American counterparts.
+In other words, I'll still take Asia over Journey, any day of the week and twice on Sunday.